 Bas-relief sculpture is particularly challenging and their own particular form of sculpture.
 I like the process — the building of an image from a flat background.

-Sculptor Mike Leckie uses the technique of bas-relief to show athletes in motion and capture moments of victory.
-Without the need to focus on background details, Mike is able to portray the athletes’ movement and, in a sense, stop time in the middle of a race or as an athlete clears the high bar.
+I use the technique of bas-relief to show athletes in motion and capture moments of victory.
+Without the need to focus on background details, I can to portray the athletes’ movement and, in a sense, stop time in the middle of a race or as an athlete clears the high bar.
 It’s almost as if a three-dimensional photo was taken at that exact moment.

-Mike begins by sketching his design onto a hard surface, typically wood, then building upon that with clay.
-With each layer he makes sure to pay special attention to fine details and ensure that the piece has proper depth.
-Once he has completed the clay form, he uses silicon to create a negative.
-Once the silicon negative is completely set, he removes the clay portrait and adds a plaster/cement mixture to the mold, which will then be the final product.
+I begin by sketching my design onto a hard surface — typically wood — then building upon that with clay.
+With each layer I pay special attention to fine details and ensure that the piece has proper depth.
+Once I’ve completed the clay form, I use silicon to create a negative.
+When the silicon negative is completely set, I remove the clay portrait and add a plaster/cement mixture to the mold, which will be the final product.
 After some finishing touches, the sculpture is complete.